Universumgames/raytracer-metalcpp/README.md

 For a detailed list of all resources and libraries we used along the journey we compiled an overview in [`Resources.md`](./Resources.md)

 TODO

+An important note concerning the shader programming and raytracing with CUDA and Metal is the use of the compute pipelines.
+We did not use the rendering pipeline and their raytracing features, we used the normal compute pipelines and needed to implement our own data structure like vertex buffers.